GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/overview.rst

 recipe function recieves one parameter, an instance of a primitive class.
-This "primitive" class presents all available primitive methods on the instance recived by the recipe, which is then free to call any primitive function in any order.
-The acquisition of an applicable recipe and primitive class is the primary operation provided by ``reduce``.
+This "primitive" class presents all available primitive methods on the instance recived by the recipe, which is then free to call any primitive function in any order. [#ord]_ The acquisition of an applicable recipe and primitive class is the primary operation provided by ``reduce``.

+.. rubric:: Footnotes

+.. [#ord] This is not strictly true, as certain primitives check metadata to
+          determine if something required to be done was actually done.
+          For instance, many primitives check that headers have been updated by the *standardizeGeminiHeaders* and *standardizeInstrumentHeaders*
+          primitives.

 Recipe Library
 --------------